ChristianKohler/Homepage/content/posts/2021-01-22-ng-modules/index.md

 ### Shared modules

+Shared modules are NgModules which declare and export some components / directives / pipes or services.
+We could also say it's a small library.

 If a shared module is only imported in a lazy loaded module, it is bundled in the lazy bundle.

 ![](./images/5.png)